-But when it comes to the software that takes care of your theme coding and makes sure all functions works properly, The Ultimatum WordPress theme builder is one of the few tools to create your own themes, export them, and even create on demand templates for your customers.
+But when it comes to the software that takes care of your theme coding and makes sure all functions work properly, The Ultimatum WordPress theme builder is one of the few tools to create your own themes, export them, and even create on-demand templates for your customers.

-In this Ultimatum theme builder review, I’ll show you all the options that you have inside the theme control panel, and the plugins included.
-So, you don’t need to ask yourself if the theme is your best tools or not.
+In this Ultimatum review, I’ll show you all the options that you have inside the theme control panel, and the plugins included.
+So, you don’t need to ask yourself if the theme is your best tool or not.
 Just decide that based on your needs and the project type.

 What is the Ultimatum theme builder?

 Ultimatum is a framework that you can use to build a custom WordPress theme from scratch.
 If you’re one of the people asking how to build a WordPress theme with bootstrap, then save your time with other tools that are hard to understand, and try the Ultimatum builder.
 You can build powerful themes and export them as Ultimatum or Twitter Bootstrap templates.

 You can also read: Best sites to buy premium WordPress themes.

 The drag and drop WordPress theme builder lets you create your own layouts, boxed width, full width, custom dimensions.
 You can drag and drop elements directly in the header or the footer sections in your template.
 But, that needs some effort if you want to build a real theme that looks professional and that’s clean.